Why Hipster Attitudes Can Ruin Interaction Design

 I’m opinionated.
 I’m probably a hipster.

-That being said, this kind of selfish thinking is something that greatly inhibits a product designer to craft useful and meaningful interactions.
+That being said, this kind of selfish thinking is something that greatly inhibits a product designer to craft useful and meaningful mouse interactions.
 Stepping outside of our personal biases to facilitate a truly tailored interaction is what’s known as empathetic design.

 The easiest and most common way for a designer to fail to build empathy is by dismissing users’ viewpoints on a moral or intellectual objection.